Browse|Generate|My Checklists

 Prepare honest answers for any gaps in qualifications

-If you know who's interviewing you, check their LinkedIn profile.
+If you know who's interviewing you, check their professional profile.
 Look for shared connections, backgrounds, or interests.
-Understanding their role helps you tailor your answers.
-Don't be creepy about it — just be informed.
+Understanding their role helps you tailor your answers — just be informed, not invasive.

 Prepare 5-8 thoughtful questions to ask